 Studio photographers will appreciate that the Nikon D780 (unlike the B500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D780 is a recent model that features in the current product line-up of Nikon.
-In contrast, the B500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the B500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the B500 was succeeded by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Nikon D780 Manual.
+Further information on the features and operation of the B500 and D780 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Nikon D780 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon B500 and the Nikon D780?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.